 The fastest treatment for gout often combines medication (NSAIDs, colchicine, or corticosteroids) and home remedies like icing, hydration, and rest.

-Foods high in purines, such as organ meats, turkey, bacon, and certain seafood like scallops, sardines, and tuna, contain high levels of uric acid.
+Foods high in purines, such as organ meats, turkey, bacon, and certain seafood like scallops, sardines, and tuna, can increase uric acid levels in the body.

 Home remedies for gout include applying ice packs, elevating the affected joint, staying hydrated, and consuming cherry juice or other low-purine foods.